jasonchen0755/bitcoin-analytics-capstone-template/README.md

     <img src='model/output_mamba/mamba_backtest_screenshot.png' width='600'>

     This method outputs far more reliable signals and gets **66.45%** win rate.
-To further improve it, finer retraining interval and/or finding other informative signal could be viable direction.
+To further improve it, finer retraining interval and/or finding other informative signals could be viable directions.
 All backtest ouputs were saved in folder 'model/output_mamba'.

     Mamaba achietecture is good on time series tasks.
 It is a State-Space model introduced by Albert Gu et.al. in 2024.
 [MAMBA SSM Achitecture] (https://github.com/state-spaces/mamba)